 Every state has a certain testing requirement that proves a teaching candidate is ready for their new career.
 These tests are created so that you will show your competency in basic topics such as math and writing as well as grade-specific English Language Arts.
 There are two kinds of testing: Nevada state-mandated testing and Praxis competency testing.

 The Nevada State mandated tests are: Nevada School Law, Nevada Constitution, and U.S. Constitution.
 You will need to receive a 70% or better passing score on each of these tests.
-More information is available at the College of Education website.
+More information is available at the Department of Education website.

 The second series of tests are the Praxis competency exams and subject area exams.
 These tests will show that you have achieved basic competency in writing, math and English as well as grade-level appropriate training.